thijsmie/cyclonedds-python-tutorial/the_cyclonedds_python_book/sources/tutorials/chapter_1.md

     <div class="signature">Captain A. Corsaro</div>
 </div>

 All story fragments from the journal will be presented in boxes like the one above.
 Explanations and instructions are presented as normal text like this.
-Please enable "Live Code" by selecting the rocket in the top bar and then execute the code cell below to initialize your personal copy of Captain Corsaro's journal
+Please enable "Live Code" by selecting the rocket in the top bar and then execute the code cell below to initialize your personal copy of Captain Corsaro's journal.

 ```{code-cell} python
 from questing import Journal